 How attorneys view due diligence

 When you agree to represent a new client, it's important you understand all the details you can about the person.
 Initial contact with a prospect provides the first opportunity to decide whether a firm is suited to represent the party, whether a client has any glaring personal issues, and whether a successful legal strategy can bring success.
-It also protects your reputation and mitigates potential malpractice suites.
+It also protects your reputation and mitigates potential malpractice suits.

 We asked attorneys to evaluate their own due diligence when agreeing to work with a potential client.
 The first thing we asked was the effectiveness and magnitude of their client intake process.